Josephbakulikira/Chess-AI-pygame-Minimax-/README.md

 - tie Draw,

 # Bugs & issues
-- No tie by chess repetition
+- No tie by move repetition
-- the chess ai is slow as soon as the depth is more than 4
+- the chess ai is slow if the depth is more than 4
-- Also i haven't implemented the two player server. will probably do it, the next month
+- Also i haven't implemented the two player server. will probably do it in the future
 - ...

 > REQUIREMENTS